sei-international/NemoMod.jl/docs/src/dimensions.md

 ## [Mode of operation](@id mode_of_operation)

 Different ways in which [technologies](@ref technology) can function.
-Typically, one mode is defined for energy generation or production; if a scenario models energy storage, another is defined for charging storage. **Identifier: `m`.**
+Typically, one mode is defined for energy generation or production; if a scenario models energy storage, another is defined for charging storage. **Abbreviation: `m`.**

 #### NEMO database